andreafalletti/hyprland-/FAQ.md

 *For more info about bugs and crashes, see this* *[wiki page](https://github.com/hyprwm/Hyprland/wiki/Crashing-and-bugs)*

+### Me cursor no render?
+Are you on NVIDIA?
+If so, then you have been a naughty boy and haven't listened to my tips on other pages.
+Use the `WLR_NO_HARDWARE_CURSORS=1` envvar.

 ### How do I screenshot?
 Install `grim-git` and `slurp`